Andaman Tour Packages

 Sea Walking

 Imagine walking on the ocean floor, surrounded by colourful fish and vibrant corals.
-Sea walking in Andaman makes this surreal experience a reality.
-It is a safe and fun activity that does not require swimming skills.
-Elephant Beach is great for beginners to try sea walking.
-You wear a helmet that lets you breathe as you walk underwater.
+Sea walking in the Andaman makes this surreal experience a reality.
+It is a safe and exciting activity for families and people who do not know how to swim.
+You wear a special helmet that gives you air, and you walk on the sand at the bottom of the sea.
+You can do this at North Bay or Elephant Beach.

 Mangrove Kayaking